 - 1.9 To start a 60-ECTS master's thesis, the student must have passed at least 40 ECTS in the 2-year master's degree programme or at least 220 ECTS in the 5-year master's degree programme in accordance with an approved education plan by 15 August. - 1.10 The thesis must normally be completed in the spring semester, in the last semester of the education plan.
-60-ECTS master's theses can be completed over the last two semesters. - 1.11 A written application explaining the reasons must be sent to the department via student reception if a student wishes to change the period in which they will complete their thesis.
-The deadline for applications is 15 June and the application must be submitted on the form Application to Change Education Plan.
-The student must find an external enterprise/institution to collaborate on the writing with themselves, and a course coordinator with capacity to provide supervision in the autumn semester.
+60-ECTS master's theses can be completed over the last two semesters. - 1.11 If a student wishes to change the thesis period, a written application explaining the reasons must be sent in the Digital service desk.
+The deadline for applications is 15 June and the application must be submitted through the form Application regarding change of approved education plan.
+The student is responsible to find a thesis and a supervisor at UiS who is willing to supervise the thesis during the given time period.
+The student is responsible to find a thesis and a supervisor at UiS who is willing to supervise the thesis during the given time period.
 Information about this must be provided in the application.
-The student must also include their proposed project.
-If the student is granted permission to write the thesis during another period, an individual timetable for acceptance and completion must be set up.
-For a bachelor's thesis, the period between the acceptance and submission deadlines must be 4 months.
-For a 30-ECTS master's thesis, the period must be 4.5 months, and for a 60-ECTS master's thesis, the period must be 9 months.
+The student must also include a thesis proposal.
+If the student is granted permission to write the thesis during another period, individual deadlines must be settled.
+Applications to change the thesis period, and the individual deadlines must be determined and approved by the head of the department.
+There is no guarantee that an application will be granted.
+The decision will be made based on the department's capacity.